 They can then venture into the lab where they use indicators to test for the presence of these molecules in a Happy Meal.
 Buy a happy meal and place all of the contents into a blender to make “McMush.”

-Each student or group receives a sample of the McMush and then use Benedict’s reagant to test for the presence of glucose, Sudan III to test for the presence of lipids, and Biuret’s Reagant to test for the presence of proteins.
-Positive reactions are observed in known solutions (glucose, starch, egg whites) and compared to negative reactions observed with water.
+Each student or group receives a sample of the McMush and then various regents to perform tests.
+Use Benedict’s reagant to test for the presence of glucose, Sudan III will test for the presence of lipids, and Biuret’s Reagant for the presence of proteins.

 This lab is a big hit for AP students!